Funding for Innovative Ideas

 Grants are reviewed 3 times per year – in August, October and February.
 Completed applications are due in the LEF office, located at J.P.
 McCaskey, on the second Tuesday of the above months.
 Notification of the LEF Board’s decision will be made following meetings held on the fourth Tuesday of the month.

-The initiative must align with SDoL standards that can be specified and will purposefully work within a unit of study.
+- The initiative must align with SDoL priorities that can be specified and will purposefully work within a unit of study.
+Sample district priorities could include state standards alignment, social emotional learning, PBIS, Theory of Action, and more.